jwardsmith/Red-Team-Scripts/Cheat Sheets/Python Cheat Sheet.md

 - AND/OR/NOT

+not is evaluated first;
+and is evaluated next;
+or is evaluated last.

 ```
-True AND True = True
+True and True = True
-True AND False = False
+True and False = False
-False AND True = False
+False and True = False
-False AND False = False
+False and False = False

-True OR True = True
+True or True = True
-True OR False = True
+True or False = True
-False OR True = True
+False or True = True
-False OR False = False
+False or False = False

-Not True = False
+not True = False
-Not False = True
+not False = True
 ```

 ## Data Types